Ralph-Lee/blog/wip/code-reviews.md

 Before you enter a code review, do you have a mental picture of how the session will unfold, or a sense of the general steps you'll go through?
 Will you be asking and taking questions throughout the session, or will questions be saved until the end?
 Who's driving the keyboard and mouse?
 Will there be a handoff at some point?
 Am I expected to give criticisms as an attendee or just sit and be mildly entertained with tales of changed requirements midstream?

 Avoid this by setting guidelines beforehand.
+Suzie will:

-Suzie will start by giving a 5 minute high level intro to the solution for anyone unaware of the app, she'll be presenting her code for 30 minutes and allow questions.
-She' People react better when expectations are set in advance, and there aren't surprises.
+- start by giving a 5 minute high level intro to the solution for anyone unaware of the app,
+- be presenting her code for 30 minutes and allow questions.
+She'll answer in-line or defer to later.
+- she'll take other questions when the walk through is finished.

+People react better when expectations are set in advance, and there aren't surprises.
 First timers will be put at ease if this is all known up front.

 An idea worth exploring: if there are many members of the team, get them engaged.
 Write an important focus or concern on a square of paper.
 This could be things like: consistency, readability, resource management, visual look and feel, security, etc. Put all slips of paper in a hat, and everybody draws randomly one slip of paper.
 That gives each attendee a point of view or a focus to view this code review in today.
 This helps avoid the scenario where someone has a pet peeve (or dead horse) and the code review is a great place to exercise that peeve.